Blueberry Lavender Muffins

 - 3 tablespoons unsalted butter, melted

-In a medium bowl, combine the crumb topping ingredients - flour with the brown sugar, granulated sugar, baking powder and salt.
-Stir in the melted butter, then pinch the mixture until it forms pea-size clumps and set aside.
+- In a medium bowl, combine the crumb topping ingredients - flour with the brown sugar, granulated sugar, baking powder and salt.
+Stir in the melted butter, then pinch the mixture or stir with a fork until it forms pea-size clumps and set aside.
 Add more flour if needed to achieve a crumb texture and then set aside.

-On a cutting board chop up the dried lavender.
-Add this to the sugar, and use your clean and dry hands to work the lavender into the sugar massaging it into the sugar to infuse it and break down the lavender further.
+- On a cutting board chop up the dried lavender.
+Add this and the lemon zest to the sugar, and use your clean and dry hands to work the lavender and lemon zest into the sugar massaging it into the sugar to infuse it and break down the lavender further.

-Melt butter in a large bowl and whisk in the sugar, lavender mixture, lemon zest, yogurt and egg until smooth.
+- Melt butter in a large bowl and whisk in the sugar, lavender mixture, vanilla extract, yogurt and egg until smooth.

-Then whisk in baking powder, baking soda and salt until fully combined
+- Then sift in baking powder, baking soda, flour and salt

-If using frozen berries, lightly dust or toss them in some all purpose flour which will help prevent them from sinking to the bottom of the pan, and then gently fold the flour and the berries into the batter.
+- Add blueberries, (If using frozen berries, lightly dust or toss them in some all purpose flour which will help prevent them from sinking to the bottom of the pan) then gently fold the flour and the berries into the batter.
 Batter will be very thick, like a cookie dough.

-Bake for 25 to 30 minutes, until tops are golden and a tester inserted into the center of muffins comes out.
-Remove and let cool in pan for 10 minutes then the rest of the way on a cooling rack.
+- Bake for 25 to 30 minutes, until tops are golden and a tester inserted into the center of muffins comes out.